 A Tier 1 media placement is publication in a top-tier media outlet such as Forbes, TechCrunch, Wall Street Journal, or Business Insider that AI engines trust as a high-authority source for training data and retrieval.
 Tier 1 placements drive disproportionate AI citation impact because large language models and retrieval-augmented generation systems weight established publications heavily when selecting sources to cite.

 AI engines select sources based on authority signals: domain trust, editorial reputation, content freshness, and citation history.
 Tier 1 publications score highest on every dimension.
+This is not a marginal advantage — it is structural.

 Research from AuthorityTech shows that 82-89% of AI-generated answers cite earned media from trusted publications rather than brand-owned content (MR Research, 2026).
 A single TechCrunch feature produces more AI citation surface area than dozens of blog posts on a company's own domain.